hpe-dev-incubator/hpe-dev-portal/content/campaign/devtalks.md

 DevTalks are developer/data scientist focused 1-hour sessions delivered by the HPE Developer Community every other week on Wednesdays, at 5 PM CET.

-> These talks are internal/partners only.
+Please note that these talks are internal/partners only for now.

 | Date      | &nbsp;&nbsp;Title                                                             |     &nbsp;&nbsp;Speaker(s)                               | Link                                             |
 | :---------: | :----------------------------------------------------------------- | :---------------------------------------- | :------------------------------------------------: |